uQr/cordova-docs/articles/getting-started/tutorial-nuget.md

-  description="This is an article on nuget tutorial" services="" documentationCenter="" authors="bursteg" />
+  description="This is an article on nuget tutorial" services="" documentationCenter="" authors="panarasi" />

 # Add packages to your Cordova project with the Nuget Package Manager

 [NuGet](https://www.nuget.org/) is the package manager for the Microsoft development platform.
 It has client tools to produce and consume packages and a gallery where all the packages are hosted.
 In addition to popular .NET packages, it also hosts many popular JavaSript frameworks that have typically been used in ASP.NET applications.

 >**Note**: [Bower](http://www.bower.io) is now the recommended package manager to use for client-side libraries, since it is more actively maintained by JavaScript & CSS library authors and it works well across Windows, Mac OS X, and Linux platforms.
 To learn more about Bower, see our tutorial [Using the Bower package manager in Cordova projects](./tutorial-using-bower.md).